Written by Zoe Poxon

 Google’s mobile-first indexing

-In 2016 Google announced that they’re switching to a ‘mobile-first indexing’.
+In 2016 Google announced that they’re switching to ‘mobile-first indexing’.
 This means that Google will start to base its ranking of your website on its mobile version and no longer its desktop version (even if someone searches for you from a desktop).

 If we look at some stats on how many mobile searches are made today, it’s not surprising why this shift is happening.
 Mobile search currently drives more traffic than desktop.
 And according to official Google statements last year, over 50% of searches are made from a mobile device.
 We can only expect this to grow in the future.

 What does this mean for your business?
-Although the mobile-first index has been over a year in the making, it could drop any day now.
 To ensure that your site ranks as well as it can, make sure that you have a few different versions of your site available in different screen sizes, and that each version is optimised for search.
 You might even want to consider creating an app as the best way forward.

 Google previously reported that 20% of mobile queries were voice searches.
 And by this point we’ve all heard of Amazon Alexa and Google Home, which are perfect examples of how far voice search has come and how fast it’s growing.
 Other sources show that 40% of adults use voice search once a day, and that voice searches have increased over 35x since 2008.